mrep1085/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_19-azure-digital-twins.md

 As the ADT Explorer includes rich visualization of an ADT graph, it is well suited for building out the simple model for the proof-of-concept.
 However, larger, more complex, models are also supported and a comprehensive bulk import/export capability helps with iterative design.
 During this exercise the following tasks will be completed:

-* Install ADT Explorer locally
-* Connect it to the ADT instance
+* Access the ADT Explorer (Preview) via the Azure Portal
 * Import the Contoso Cheese models
 * Use the models to create digital twins
 * Add relationships to the graph